Should you rust proof your vehicle?

 Check any older car that has been driven in the rust belt in winter months, and you will find some rust on body panels or chassis components underneath.

-Since about 2010, car makers use better metals and coating, but no car is immune to rust.
-The deadly mix of moisture and salt accumulates in hidden areas and works slowly, causing panels to rust from the inside out.
-See how this 17-year old car
+Since about 2010, car makers use better metals and coatings, but no car is immune to rust.
+The deadly mix of moisture and salt accumulates in hidden areas and destroys metal parts and body panels slowly from the inside out.

 or an oily solution on the undercarriage and inside the body panels to repel moisture.

-Some shops offer undercoating, or spraying the underneath of the car with a black tar-like substance that hardens when it dries.
+Some shops offer undercoating, which is spraying the underneath of the car with a black tar-like substance that hardens when it dries.
 Should you rust proof your vehicle?

 is worth considering if: